1. Home

 Jump to section

-• Supplies to Stop Cats From Scratching Furniture
+• How To Stop Cats From Scratching Furniture

 Big or small, purebred or mixed, feral or domesticated—all cats are instinctually inclined to scratch!
 There are a handful of key reasons why scratching is a natural behavior for cats: